The Ultimate Guide to Hong Kong Corporate Tax Filing & Planning

 Residents who earn over HK$5 million ($600,000) per annum must file a tax return.

-How to pay corporate tax in Hong Kong
+How to Pay Corporate Tax in Hong Kong

-Hong Kong residents can pay corporate tax through direct debits into their bank accounts.
+Hong Kong residents can pay corporate tax through direct debits into their bank accounts, while nonresidents can make payments through cheques or electronic transfers.

 Payments must be made within three months after the end of the financial year.
+Doing so helps prevent late penalties.

 What if I Don’t Have Records?